vanheeringen-lab/genomepy/README.md

 Let's say we want to download the *Xenopus tropicalis* genome & gene annotation from UCSC.

 Since we are interested in the gene annotation as well, we should check which gene annotation suits our needs.
-Because we're looking at UCSC, and there are several options for us to choose from.
+As you can see in the search results, UCSC has several gene annotations for us to choose from.
 In the search results, `n r e k ` denotes which UCSC annotations are available.
 These stand for **n**cbiRefSeq, **r**efGene, **e**nsGene and **k**nownGene, respectively.